-The direct spreading sequence “0010” is applied for the downlink burst waveforms identified by Link Config ID 28-31, This sequence has excellent auto-correlation property.
+The direct spreading sequence “0010” is applied for the downlink burst waveforms identified by Link ID 28 and 29.
+This sequence has excellent auto-correlation property.
 The first bit of the burst is spread by “00”, the second by “10”, and then the third again by “00” as the spreading sequence are periodically repeated.
 XORing is performed between burst bits and 2 by 2 spreading sequence bits, and the resulting chip sequence is mapped into values by ordinary BPSK bit to symbol mapping.

 Baseband shaping and quadrature modulation